Big0x44/samsung-internet-bookmark-converter/README.md

 ## Motivation

-As of now, the [https://browser.samsung.com/beta](Samsung Internet Browser) does not support exporting bookmarks to the [https://learn.microsoft.com/en-us/previous-versions/windows/internet-explorer/ie-developer/platform-apis/aa753582(v=vs.85)](Netscape Bookmark File Format) on android.
-Therefore, copying bookmarks to other browsers like [https://www.google.com/chrome/](Google Chrome) or [https://brave.com/](Brave) is pretty painful if you have a lot of bookmarks.
+As of now, the [Samsung Internet Browser](https://browser.samsung.com/beta) does not support exporting bookmarks to the [Netscape Bookmark File Format](https://learn.microsoft.com/en-us/previous-versions/windows/internet-explorer/ie-developer/platform-apis/aa753582(v=vs.85)) on android.
+Therefore, copying bookmarks to other browsers like [Google Chrome](https://www.google.com/chrome/) or [Brave](https://brave.com/) is pretty painful if you have a lot of bookmarks.
 Although Samsung Internet provides at least a way to export multiple bookmarks at once, but the format is not compatible with other browsers.

 ## Usage